Probate Q&A Series

 After appointment, the personal representative must notify creditors.
 North Carolina law requires two actions:

-• Publish a notice in a newspaper of general circulation where the decedent lived for at least three successive weeks.
+• Publish a notice in a newspaper qualified for legal advertising in the county where the estate is administered for four successive weeks.
 See G.S.
-28A-18-1.
+28A-14-1.

-• Mail written notice to any known creditors.
+• Mail written notice to known creditors and persons reasonably ascertainable.

 Creditors then have three months from the date of first publication to file claims.
 See G.S.
-28A-19-1.
+28A-19-3.

 4. Reviewing and Paying Claims

 Once a claim arrives, review it promptly.
 You may allow the claim in whole or in part.
 If you deny a claim, send the creditor a written notice of denial.
-Creditors may file suit against the estate within 30 days of that notice.
+Creditors may commence a proceeding against the personal representative within three months after notice of disallowance if the claim is then due, or within three months after the claim becomes due if it is not yet due.
 See G.S.
-28A-19-3.
+28A-19-16.

 After the three-month claims period ends and any disputes resolve, use estate funds—including sale proceeds—to pay valid debts and administration expenses.
 Keep detailed records of all payments.